kgrid-objects/opioid-collection/README.md

 ### Getting Started
-Great way to start is see the MOpen Opioid Collection in action.
-The MOpen Opioid Collection has been installed on our testing [KGrid Activator](https://github.com/kgrid/kgrid-activator) in order to demonstrated their usage.
-This [Heroku KGrid Activator](https://kgrid-activator.herokuapp.com/) is referenced in the API Documentation for each KO.
+Test drive the MOpen Opioid Collection on the [Heroku KGrid Activator](https://kgrid-activator.herokuapp.com/) sandbox.
+Below each KO exposes it's API documentation as OpenAPI 3.0 specification displayed in a Swaggers UI tool.
+Utilizing this tool you can test out the interation with each KO.

 ### Knowledge Object Collection